-Beth signed on as CalCCA’s first executive director in 2017.
+Beth is CalCCA’s first executive director, a post she has held since 2017.
+Beth oversees the association’s advocacy, policy, and communications efforts, coordinating a diverse and growing membership of community choice energy providers serving customers across California.
+She frequently presents CalCCA’s positions on various policy issues at the California Legislature and California Public Utilities Commission and is a regular speaker at energy industry events.
 Prior to joining CalCCA, Beth served as executive director of the California Cogeneration Council where she advocated for companies operating combined heat and power facilities.
-She has worked extensively in both the public and private energy sectors, consulting with government agencies, non-profits, and private sector interests on energy and environmental public policy issues.
+She has worked extensively in both the public and private energy sectors, consulting with government agencies, non-profits, and private sector interests on energy, climate, and environmental public policy issues.
 Beth served five years as senior advisor to environment and conservation cabinet ministers in the New Zealand parliament.
 She earned a Bachelor of Science degree from Queen’s University in Canada, and Master of Science from Victoria University of Wellington in New Zealand.

 Leora Broydo Vestel

-Leora joined CalCCA as director of communications in 2018 after a 20-year career as a journalist covering energy, the environment, politics and culture.
-As editor and staff writer at the weekly business publication California Energy Markets, Leora reported on community choice aggregation (CCA), publicly-owned utilities, power project development, and state energy policy.
-Leora’s articles have been published in The Boston Globe, International Herald Tribune, New York Times, New York Times Magazine, Mother Jones, Sacramento Bee, Salon, Spin and Utne Reader, among others.
+Leora joined CalCCA as director of communications in 2018 after a 20-plus-year career as a journalist covering energy, the environment, politics and culture.
+As editor and staff writer at the weekly business publication California Energy Markets, Leora reported on Community Choice Aggregation (CCA), publicly-owned utilities, power project development, and state energy policy.
+Leora’s articles have been published in The Boston Globe, International Herald Tribune, New York Times, New York Times Magazine, Mother Jones, Sacramento Bee, Salon, Spin, and Utne Reader, among others.
 She lived overseas for a time, working at ABC News in London and Prognosis newspaper in Prague.
 Leora is a proud CleanPowerSF “SuperGreen” customer and an avid windsurfer.

 Director of Legislative Affairs